mgrimace/Homelab/README.md

 - Free game scraping bots (likely running together on a light VM):
   - Epic: https://github.com/claabs/epicgames-freegames-node
   - Steam: https://github.com/JustArchiNET/ArchiSteamFarm + this plugin: https://github.com/maxisoft/ASFFreeGames

-## Confusion tracker

-- You can also install Plex and various docker containers directly with the NAS OSs such as directly inside of Unraid, or OMV.
-In my case I want to keep Plex separate from the data, but it's extremely confusing when reading setup guides.
-- What should be in a VM vs., LXC?
-As far as I understand and LXC is a container, and would be less resource intensive as a VM, which is a virtualized computer.
-For small, self-contained things like HomeBridge, an LXC makes sense.
-Plex can live in an LXC, but the Arr containers seem to be better suited to a VM.
-For now, I plan to have Plex  + Arr together all inside a Ubuntu VM.